open-cider/opencider-weekend-challenge-1/README.md

 ## Introduction

 Welcome to the very first OpenCider API Weekend Code Challenge!
 Your task, should you choose to accept it, is quite simple - develop an app or game that uses OpenCider APIs.
-The goal is to build immersive experiences for your human users.
+The goal is to build the most immersive and intuitive experiences for your users within the given time.
 <br>